Table of Contents

 Medication and Supplements

-Several common medications can interfere with thyroid function or the tests themselves:
+Several medications can interfere with results:

 The Blue Horizon Method: A Phased Approach to Mystery Symptoms